Position

 Registered Dietitian Job Description Sample

-We are seeking a dedicated and knowledgeable Registered Dietitian to join our team.
-The ideal candidate will provide nutritional counseling and education to individuals and groups, develop and implement nutrition programs, and conduct research to advance the field of nutrition.
+We are seeking a dedicated Registered Dietitian to join our team.
+The ideal candidate will provide nutritional counseling and education to individuals and groups, develop nutrition programs, and assess the nutritional needs of clients.

 Responsibilities: